WHY DO WE CELEBRATE VETERAN’S DAY?

 World War I (also known as “The Great War” at the time) officially ended when the Treaty of Versailles was signed on June 28, 1919.
-However, actual fighting ceased seven months prior to this date when a temporary termination of hostilities between the Allied nations and Germany went into effect.
+However, actual fighting ceased seven months before this date when a temporary termination of hostilities between the Allied nations and Germany went into effect.
 For this very reason, November 11, 1918, is generally regarded as the end of “the war to end all wars.”

 In November of 1919, President Wilson proclaimed Nov.
 11 as the first commemoration of Armistice Day.
 The original concept for the celebration was for a day to observe and memorialize with parades and public meetings and a brief suspension of business beginning at 11:00 a.m.